digitaltrails/vdu_controls/Lux-metering.md

 the exposure time is set in units of 1/exposure_time_absolute seconds, so 64 would mean 1/64 of a second).

-### Customising the scripts
+### Customizing the scripts

-The scripts will require customisation for the local ambient lighting conditions and  local camera options.
+The scripts will require customization for the local ambient lighting conditions and  local camera options.
 In order to use them you'll need to be comfortable editing and configuring hardware and scripts using the command line.
 The requirements for the two scripts are available on